GrapesJS/grapesjs/docs/modules/Assets.md

   // The credentials setting for the upload request, eg. 'include', 'omit'
   credentials: 'include',

+  // Allow uploading multiple files per request.
+  // If disabled filename will not have '[]' appended
+  multiUpload: true,

   // If true, tries to add automatically uploaded assets.
   // To make it work the server should respond with a JSON containing assets
   // in a data key, eg: